rrealmuto/OoT-Randomizer/README.md

   * `fast-vanilla` is `vanilla` but with speed-ups like fast bunny hood, fast chest cutscenes, or “Skip Some Minigame Phases” enabled.
   * “Mixed Pools Tournament”, the settings that will be used for an upcoming tournament with full mixed pools entrance randomizer.
   * “Standard Anti-Weekly Settings (S5)” disables every location that's enabled in “S5 Tournament” and enables every location that's disabled there, as well as changing some miscellaneous settings.
 See [the official document](https://docs.google.com/document/d/1sbL6Zju943F5qyx4QbTLUsqZqOTMmvqKVbDwJl08SGc/edit) for details.
+* Other changes:
+  * The total number of small keys collected for a dungeon is displayed in the pause menu ([#1563](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1563))
+  * Some settings have been renamed for clarity ([#1560](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1560))
+  * Opening the Door of Time is a separate goal category when required by the settings ([#1529](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1529))
+  * The convenience patch for floor switches now applies to more MQ switches ([#1459](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1459))
+  * Automatically advances credits text (based on [#1412](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1412))
   * The setting “Randomize Main Rule Settings” has been removed due to being too difficult to maintain across Dev and Dev-R updates. <https://github.com/fenhl/plando-random-settings> can be used instead.
+* Bug fixes:
+  * Very small amounts of damage will properly kill Link with “Damage Multiplier” set to “OHKO” ([#1585](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1585))
+  * The cutscenes used for ice traps with “Fast Chest Cutscenes” disabled now match whether they're disguised as major items ([#1583](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1583))
+  * Missing goal hints with some combinations of win conditions are added ([#1578](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1578))

 Differences between Dev-R and the main Dev branch (on [Testrunner's Fork](https://github.com/TestRunnerSRL/OoT-Randomizer/tree/Dev)):